treeswithlove/myStore/README.md

 This is a project to learn google authentication and stripe.

+tools and languages:
+django
+python
+psql